The first participants to mention turned out to be young male athletes taking part in Super-G and representing our homeland Kazakhstan and Holland.

-These mountains are native, familiar to me.
+These mountains are familiar to me.
 We trained there constantly.
 At the training spot there were many stones.
 So, we prepared not the way we wanted.
 The mountain and ice were broken.
 This year we did not train on the ice at all.
 Thus, it is a lot hard to move from snow to ice.

 I chose the flight not correctly.
 But I could perform much better.
 Before finish is the double turn - so called banana, decided to take a bit higher and it did not work.

 The competition is very strong, in fact, there are guys with the World Cups, for instance, Aleksander Andrienko, who literally took the 16th place in the World Championship.
-But our level is a bit weaker.

 It is my first Universiade, so many positive impressions, such powerful support from start to finish, my parents, many of my friends, came.

 We are friends with the national team of Kyrgyzstan, visit each other’s places, keep warm relations.